rpede/aspnet_security/graphql.md

 ```

 We will be using a feature called Union type.
-It basically means that the result from login mutation can be TokenResponse or InvalidCredentials.
+It basically means that the result from login mutation can be either **TokenResponse** or **InvalidCredentials**.

-Now for the mutation:
+Now for the mutation itself:

 ```csharp
 // api/GraphQL/Types/MutationGql.cs